Social Work MA

 Your future career

 On successful completion of our Masters in Social Work, you’ll also be eligible to apply for registration with Social Work England.
 Our strong connections with employers and partners, who contribute to the delivery of our course, means you’ll be fully prepared for social work practice when you graduate.
-There’s no wonder that 100% of our social work students are in employment or further study 15 months after graduation (Graduate Outcomes 2019/20).

 Once you graduate, you’ll have the flexibility to choose from a variety of social work fields to begin your career.
 This could be working with children, adults and communities in the statutory, voluntary, private and charitable sectors both nationally and internationally.
 It’s up to you whether you decide to specialise in one area or try your hand in different areas of social work.
 Perhaps you’ll start in child protection then change to adult social work, learning difficulties, or even social justice.